awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ## Troubleshooting NAT Gateways<a name="nat-gateway-troubleshooting"></a>

-The following topics help you to troubleshoot common problems you may encounter when creating or using a NAT gateway\.
+The following topics help you to troubleshoot common issues you might encounter when creating or using a NAT gateway\.

 **Topics**
 + [NAT Gateway Goes to a Status of Failed](#nat-gateway-troubleshooting-failed)